 CNS Vitamin A Research Laboratory

 We all grow up with the idea that vitamins are good for us.
 Certainly, we will become very sick if deficient.
 However, too much of a good thing can be just as bad as deficiency.
 Our laboratory investigates why vitamin A is essential for the brain, but also why too much can be harmful.
+This research uses in-vitro cell lines, studies the brains of mice and rats as well as translating this research to humans.
 Working in the laboratory are, sitting from left to right Peter Imoesi (PhD student), Patrick Stoney (post-doc, now at the Okinawa Institute of Science and Technology, Japan), Peter McCaffery (PI), Anna Ashton (PhD student), Thabat Khatib (PhD student) and standing Reem Bu Saeed (PhD student).

 To HEAR some our research go to Naked Scientist "Science in Scotland" podcast.